UnaryPlus/owenbechtel.com/forces/index.md

 | p8, p10, p12, ... | 2r;;r;2rQ;3eG;3s;3w |
 | p9, p11, p13, ... | 2z;;2r;;Z;2rQ;3eG;3s;3w |

-(The period-8 stacker can be extended to any even period by moving the top two rotators upward.
-The period-9 stacker can be extended to any odd period by moving the shifter and the top rotator upward.)

 ### Guns

 A gun is a pattern that creates a pusher every N generations.
 If the pushers always go in the same direction, the number N is called the "period".
 If the pushers alternate direction, the number N is called the "mod" or the "half-period".
 Guns that output more complex spaceships, rather than just pushers, can also be constructed.

-Simplest known gun at each period:

 | p1 | Pw;A;P |
 | p2 | Pw;A;;w |